zorina214/grl-rts/README.md

 # grl-rts
 Code and supplementary materials for the GRL paper: “Decoupling Hydroclimatic Controls on Displacement of Retrogressive Thaw Slump in Qinghai-Tibet Plateau”

+Conflict of Interest:The authors have no conflicts of interest to disclose.

 Script Overview